gjsify/ts-for-gir/README.md

                                                        [string] [default: false]
-      --configName       name of the config if you want to use a different name [string] -d, --exportDefault    Export all symbols for each module as a single entity u sing ES6 export default       [string] [default: false] -n, --noComments       Do not generate documentation comments [string] [default: false]
+      --configName       name of the config if you want to use a different name [string] -d, --exportNamespace    Export all symbols for each module as a single entity u sing ES6 export default       [string] [default: false] -n, --noComments       Do not generate documentation comments [string] [default: false]